-It's common knowledge women typically make less in the workforce -- around 82 cents for every dollar earned by male counterparts, according to Labor Department statistics.
-Part of the problem, Glassdoor found, is that nine out of the 10 highest-paying college majors (such as engineering, physics, and computer science) are dominated by men, while women are more prominent in six of the 10 lowest-paying majors (including in liberal arts and social sciences).
-But even men and women with the same majors often split into different job titles within industries where men often wind up in positions that pay more.
+It's common knowledge women typically make less in the workforce — around 81 cents for every dollar earned by male counterparts, according to Labor Department statistics.
+But how accurate that number is and the reasons behind it are widely discussed and debated.
+Some suggest that women often make less because they are more likely to hold lower-paying jobs.
+Data from the National Women’s Law Center states that women make up 47% of the workforce, but account for 69% of employees in jobs that pay $10 an hour or less.
+Meanwhile, Glassdoor found that nine out of the 10 highest-paying college majors (such as engineering, physics, and computer science) are dominated by men, while women are more prominent in six of the 10 lowest-paying majors (including in liberal arts and social sciences).
+But even men and women with the same majors often split into different job titles within industries where men wind up in positions that pay more.

 There's good news: Women often make higher wages than men if they are in male-dominated fields, especially when joining unions within those fields.
 As the gender pay gap persists, these jobs are few and far between and subject to a wide variety of variables, but they are out there.